 So for now we seem to have a valid reason why Norman Smith decided to take the spool with him.

 Norman vs Kiloh Smith

-The song Early Morning Henry was mentioned in a 2009 article on the sydbarrettpinkfloyd.com blog of our good friend and colleague Kiloh Smith.
+The song Early Morning Henry was mentioned in a 2009 article on the sydbarrettpinkfloyd.com (dead link) blog of our good friend and colleague Kiloh Smith.
 In 2013 a mysterious comment was put on there by ‘anonymous’.
 It read: